Mariana Rață

-Mariana Raţă (born 20 August 1984, Chișinău, Republic of Moldova) is an investigative and TV journalist from Moldova.
+Mariana Raţă (born 20 August 1984) is an investigative and TV journalist from Moldova.
 She is the founder of the Media Alternativa association, which holds the license of the independent television station TV8.
 Rață is Senior Editor at TV8, responsible for the editorial policy of TV8 media products.
 Since 2017, Rață is the host of the political talk show Cutia Neagră (Black Box), and since 2020, she is also the director of the investigation show Cutia Neagră PLUS.
 Both are broadcast by TV8.

 Since 2017, Rață is the chairman of the Board of Directors of the Center for Independent Journalism in Moldova.